trpelis/DevOps-journey/README.md

 system metrics from them, sent them to my server into Prometheus to stash them.
 Fetch them out and serve it on various dashboards in Grafana.

-Things which are not included, but made small project:
+Things which are not included, but made small project to get myself familiar how high availability/load balancing works:
 - made python app to listen on custom port and serve response when reached properly (this one is actually in python folder on GH)
 - put them on 2 VM
 - configured NGINX as web service